Discover if IVF is Right for You

 And the technology is continually getting better.
 Over the decades since IVF was pioneered, fertility specialists and researchers have steadily increased your odds.
-According to the Society for Assisted Reproductive Technologies, the national average chances today of taking home a baby with each IVF try has increased from about 5 percent 30 years ago to above 30 percent currently.
+According to the Society for Assisted Reproductive Technologies, the national average chances today of taking home a baby with each IVF try has increased from about 5 percent 30 years ago to as high as 60-70 percent currently if embryos are genetically tested before transfer.

 In vitro fertilization at our Louisiana fertility center can offer real hope for those who so desperately desire children.
 But, many couples wonder is IVF right for them?
 What diagnoses would lead a patient to choose IVF as their best chance to conceive?